CalebJohn/joplin-rich-markdown/TIPS.md

   line-height: 0px;
 }

-/* If using the Enforce CSS option, then use the below CSS */ div.CodeMirror pre.cm-rm-hr.CodeMirror-line  {
+/* If using the Additional CSS option, then the below CSS can be used for a different effect */ div.CodeMirror pre.cm-rm-hr.CodeMirror-line  {
   border-top: 1px solid #777;
   line-height: 0px;
 }
 ```